datasnack/datasnack.github.io/guide/docs/shape.md

 # Shape

-The `Shape` objects is a simple structure that holds the geometry of a specific region of interest.
+The `Shape` model provides a structure that holds the geometry of a specific region of interest.
 A Data Hub can contain as many shapes as you want.
 It follows a simple hierarchical approach, so each shape can have one parent and any number of children.

 ## Preparation